 Men’s Casual Clothing

 The men’s version of Beach Pajamas was a boldly painted kimono robe worn over a fitted wool swimsuit.
-They came in vivid colors of large wallpaper prints or wide stripes on silk, terry cloth, linen or chintz.
+They came in vivid colors with large wallpaper prints or wide stripes on silk, terry cloth, linen, or chintz.
 One writer commented the men looked like Peacocks on the sand!
 It was quite a colorful sight, and while this would be fun to wear with a swimsuit, Oscar opted for something a little less flashy.

 We found inspiration from a 1930s Laurence Fellows illustration and vintage photograph taken in Paris.
 The high waisted blue casual pants with cream polo shirt looked simple enough to re-create, especially once we found the almost exact set sold by Simon James Cathcart.
 The blue chino pants are reproduction 1930s trousers complete with a very high waist, deep seat, suspender buttons, and coin flap.
 Oscar commented that they feel funny to wear, largely because of how baggy they fit around the torso.
 Men’s 1930s pants certainly have a very different wearing experience than the modern low waist and high seat pants.

-The polo shirt has a unique 1930s two button loop closure instead of traditional button plaquet.
+The polo shirt has a unique 1930s two button loop closure instead of traditional button plaquette.
 You can see in the photo below all three types of 1930s polo shirts: placket with buttons, loop buttons, and laces.
 Oscar also added a straw Panama hat and his favorite vintage two tone wingtips.
 The outfit was very easy to wear and matched well with the rest of us.
 Unfortunately, he did not get any compliments.
 That is the trouble with casual clothing – it looks too close to modern to stand out and get noticed.
 But at least it was comfortable!

 If you want to try this same look without the expense of imported reproduction clothing, you could purchase a pair of wide leg pleated pants and pair it with a modern polo, belt, two tone or white Oxfords, and a straw hat.